bromotdi/kaggle-competitions/leash-bio-belka/README.md

 Datasets of this size are rare and restricted to large pharmaceutical companies.
 The current best-curated public dataset of this kind is perhaps bindingdb, which, at 2.8M binding measurements, is much smaller than BELKA.

+This competition aims to revolutionize small molecule binding prediction by harnessing ML techniques.
+Recent advances in ML approaches suggest it might be possible to search chemical space by inference using well-trained computational models rather than running laboratory experiments.
+Similar progress in other fields suggest using ML to search across vast spaces could be a generalizable approach applicable to many domains.
+We hope that by providing BELKA we will democratize aspects of computational drug discovery and assist the community in finding new lifesaving medicines.

+Here, you’ll build predictive models to estimate the binding affinity of unknown chemical compounds to specified protein targets.
+You may use the training data provided; alternatively, there are a number of methods to make small molecule binding predictions without relying on empirical binding data (e.g. DiffDock, and this contest was designed to allow for such submissions).